Have you ever used a mediator? If you came from a traditional Vietnamese culture, the answer would definitely be "yes."

 All Christians reach out in love to those who don’t yet know the Savior

 What began with 12 has become a movement of tens of thousands of volunteers and supporters reached weekly around the globe.
-By 2020 we hope to reach over 100 million people.
+By 2020 we hope to reach more than 137 million people each week.

-Through its North American headquarters and 34 ministry centers on six continents, LHM reaches into more than 50 countries, often bringing Christ to places where no other Christian evangelistic organizations are present.
+Through its North American headquarters and more than 30 ministry centers on six continents, LHM reaches into more than 50 countries, often bringing Christ to places where no other Christian evangelistic organizations are present.

 More than 1 million listeners to The Lutheran Hour each week.

 More than 65,000 individuals were referred last year to local Christian communities internationally for spiritual growth and nurturing.

 Nearly 65,000 individuals participated for the first time in Bible Correspondence Courses offered by LHM’s International Ministry Centers.

 You may need to update your browser to view LHM.org correctly.